Sacred Giving

 IMPORTANT: SACRED GIVING does not operate a public application process.

-The charity makes grants through trustee discretion to identified partner organizations.
+The charity makes grants through trustee discretion to identified partner organisations.
 Rather than accepting unsolicited applications, the trustees select specific charities and projects aligned with their charitable objects.
 This is an increasingly common model among smaller grant-making charities, particularly those with a specific geographic or thematic focus.

 Decision Timeline